California county routes in zone E: E21

-County Route E21 (CR E21) is a county highway in Butte, Plumas, and Yuba counties in California, United States.
+County Route E21 (CR E21) is a county highway in Butte, Plumas, and Yuba counties in the U.S. state of California.
 It runs from State Route 20 in Browns Valley to Warren Hill Road in La Porte.
 The route is known as Marysville Road, Willow Glen Road, La Porte Road, Quincy La Porte Road, and Main Street in La Porte.